ravens-wing/Windows-11-Powershell-Update/README.md

 Starts services associated with automatic Windows Update.

 What this does:

-This is long winded, but explains what the Powershell script does.
 This Microsoft Powershell script has one goal - to update Windows 11.
 Even when the automatic update through the GUI fails.

 All risks associated with this script are on you for running it.
 See the "What this does" section for details.